 What can happen at the traffic light in Costa Rica?

-Driving in Costa Rica is different.
-Stopping at a traffic light in Costa Rica can bring a lot of surprises.
+Stopping at a traffic light in Costa Rica can bring a lot of surprises, driving is different.
 A traffic light in Costa Rica creates a surprising business center.
-A traffic light is a great place to try to sell you something or beg for money because there is nowhere to go but wait for the light to go green.
+A traffic light is a great place to try to sell you something or beg for money.
+Because there is nowhere to go but wait for the light to go green.

 And once it does turn green, there might be someone blocking the intersection.
 It takes me up to 15 minutes to get past the traffic light down on my street.
 I’m convinced the Costarican government doesn’t allow much time for the green light on purpose so you can be visited by all those people trying to make a living or raise funds for some charity.